Kotlin Help

 Dependency on the standard library

 Kotlin has an extensive standard library that you can use in your applications.
-To use the standard library in your project, add the following dependency to your pom.xml file:
+You can add the standard library dependency manually or enable the extensions option to set it up automatically if it's missing.

 <dependencies> <dependency> <groupId>org.jetbrains.kotlin</groupId> <artifactId>kotlin-stdlib</artifactId> <!-- Uses the kotlin.version property specified in <properties/>: --> <version>${kotlin.version}</version> </dependency> </dependencies>